Data Protection Academy » Data Protection News » NIS-2 Directive

 - The aim of both directives is to Strengthening cyber security and protect the digital infrastructure and critical services from cyber threats.

 - On 16 January 2023 the so-called NIS2 Directive came into force.
-The EU member states have until 17 October 2024 time to translate the directive into national law.
+The EU member states had until 17 October 2024 time to translate the directive into national law.
+The German transposition is currently expected to enter into force End of 2025 expected.

 - The NIS2 directive affects more organisations and requires stricter security measures.
 Companies that do not fulfil the requirements of NIS2 risk being penalised.
 Fines.
 These are also significantly higher compared to the predecessor of the directive.